nodejs/node/doc/api/perf_hooks.md

 if no parameter is passed, otherwise if the named `endMark` does not exist, an error will be thrown.

-The created `PerformanceMeasure` entry is put in the global performance timeline and can be queries with `performance.getEntries`, `performance.getEntriesByName`, and `performance.getEntriesByType`.
-When the observation is performed, the entries should be cleared from the global performance timeline manually with `performance.clearMeasures`.
+The created `PerformanceMeasure` entry is put in the global Performance Timeline and can be queried with `performance.getEntries`, `performance.getEntriesByName`, and `performance.getEntriesByType`.
+When the observation is performed, the entries should be cleared from the global Performance Timeline manually with `performance.clearMeasures`.

 ### `performance.nodeTiming`